 - 1. Enable Auto-Negotiation on the DUT. - 2.
 Establish a connection (not a link) to the DUT. - 3.
-Use a Traffic Generator to send the DUT enough FLP bursts without the ACK bit set and with alternating content such that the DUT does not enter the ACKNOWLEDGE DETECT state spaced at 16 ms apart to set Link Det=TRUE. - 4.
+Use a Traffic Generator to send the DUT FLP bursts without the ACK bit set and with alternating content for at least 20 s, such that the DUT does not enter the ACKNOWLEDGE DETECT state spaced at 16 ms apart to set Link Det=TRUE. - 4.
 Observe if the DUT stays on the opposite channel from the Traffic Generator. - 5.
 Cease transmitting FLPs. - 6.
 Observe if the DUT begins transmitting on the channel originally occupied by the traffic generator and then continues implementing Auto-Crossover. - 7.
-Repeat steps 1-6 on the opposite pair.
+Repeat steps 1-6 on the opposite pair from step 3.